-Suggestion was given AY12-13 to the LOC chair to add a section to the program and course guide forms that directly addresses the need for additional LRC resources.
-40 The current draft of the revised 2014 Curriculum Manual 41 has the Learning Resource Center listed in Section V. Resource requirements and costs for program and course guides.
+Curriculum Manual41 has the Learning Resource Center listed in Section V resource requirement and costs for program guides and Section XII textbook Reference, equipment and supplies for course guides.
 Furthermore, as part of the curriculum process, the VPAA's office is listed as being in charge of archiving the original printed and electronic program and course guides and distributing copies of the approved program or course to the Registrar, Department, Learning Resource Center, Associate Deans and Dean.
-The final 2014 curriculum manual should be finalized by fall 2014.
-(Provide an update)